jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/implementation-attempt-2002.md

 (and Cut, Save Selected and Merge)

 Cutting is the same as Copying and then Deleting.
-Saving Selected will work the same as Copying.
-Merging will work the same as Pasting.
+Saving Selected might work the same as Copying.
+Merging might work the same as Pasting.
 This narrows it down to Copy and Paste.
-I will explaining Copy and Paste in detail.
+I might explaining Copy and Paste in detail.

-No diagram will have classes, references or parents that do not exist in the same diagram.
-If a fraction of a diagram is taken when copying and classes of objects in the fraction are not in the fraction then dummy classes will be added and taken in use.
+No diagram might have classes, references or parents that do not exist in the same diagram.
+If a fraction of a diagram is taken when copying and classes of objects in the fraction are not in the fraction then dummy classes might be added and taken in use.
 The same goes for parents and references.

 An effect of that is that cutting and then immediately pasting does not keep the situation in tact.
-Classes that weren't cut are no longer referred to by the cut and pasted symbols, but they will have a dummy as a class.
+Classes that weren't cut are no longer referred to by the cut and pasted symbols, but they might have a dummy as a class.

-Only the outer parent will not be dummied.
-There will be –1 parents in the fraction, which will become the parent the fraction is pasted in.
+Only the outer parent might not be dummied.
+There might be –1 parents in the fraction, which might become the parent the fraction is pasted in.

 Just about the only difference between Copy/Paste and SaveSelected/Merge is that SaveSelected/Merge has to use a whole SymDoc as a 'clipboard', while Copy/Paste can do with only a SymDocTable which excludes indexes, selections and many other things.